JulioSergioFS/JulioSergioFS/README.md

 ## Hi there, I'm Julio 👋

-* Fullstack Developer and Freelancer searching for new projects and opportunities
+* Fullstack Developer and Freelancer
-* Currently deepening my knowledge in NestJS
 <!--- Click [here](https://juliosergiofs.github.io/portfolio) to go to my portfolio --->

 <!---